 - People who get tested should stay home until they get their results.

-- People who do not have symptoms must also isolate after testing unless specifically told otherwise the Department of Health and Human Services.
+- People who do not have symptoms must also isolate after testing unless specifically told otherwise by the Department of Health.

-- If a worker finds out if they have tested positive for coronavirus (COVID-19) and attended the workplace while potentially infectious, they must notify their employer.
+- If a worker finds out if they have tested positive for COVID-19 and attended the workplace while potentially infectious, they must notify their employer.

-- If an on-site worker tests positive for coronavirus (COVID-19), employers must follow the steps below to protect workers, contractors, visitors, customers and the wider community from potential transmission.
+- If an on-site worker tests positive for COVID-19, employers must follow the steps below to protect workers, contractors, visitors, customers and the wider community from potential transmission.

-- Employers must notify the department of a confirmed case of coronavirus (COVID-19) in the workplace.
+- Employers must notify the department of a confirmed case of COVID-19 in the workplace.
 Penalties apply for failing to do so.

-- Download the for step-by-step instructions and the documents you must complete should there be a confirmed case of coronavirus (COVID-19) in the workplace.
+- Download the for step-by-step instructions and the documents you must complete should there be a confirmed case of COVID-19 in the workplace.

-What employers need to do if there is a confirmed case of coronavirus (COVID-19) in the workplace
+What employers need to do if there is a confirmed case of COVID-19 in the workplace

-As an employer, when you become aware of a confirmed case of coronavirus (COVID-19) at your workplace, you must respond quickly to limit further exposure and contain potential outbreaks.
+As an employer, when you become aware of a confirmed case of COVID-19 at your workplace, you must respond quickly to limit further exposure and contain potential outbreaks.

-If there is a confirmed case of coronavirus (COVID-19) at your workplace, you must:
+If there is a confirmed case of COVID-19 at your workplace, you must:

 - Direct the worker to return home and isolate immediately, whether or not they have symptoms.
-Once home, the worker must wait for further instructions from the Victorian Department of Health and Human Services (DHHS).
+Once home, the worker must wait for further instructions from the Victorian Department of Health.

 - Notify your workers, suppliers and customers that there is a confirmed positive case.